Feller-AG/wiser-cloud-api/README.md

 ## 📌 Set the default boost temperature for the entire site.

 This endpoint allows boosting all hvac groups by +2 °C relative to the user defined set points.
 Example.
-If the set points are 21 °C (in the Home App) in all havc groups, the endpoint will set the new set temperatures to 22 °C.
+If the set points are 21 °C (as configured in the Home App) across all hvac groups, this endpoint will update the temperatures to 23 °C.

 * **Path:** `https://user.nubes.feller.ch/api/partner/sites/{siteId}/hvac/boost`
 * **Method:** `PUT`